walterxie/BioSci700/Assignment1/README.md

 Once the analysis is complete, please attach the generated tree file (e.g., "cov100.alg.fa.treefile") and the IQ-TREE log file (e.g., "cov100.alg.fa.log") to your report.
 For detailed instructions, consult the online documentation and tutorials for IQ-TREE.

-**Question i (2 points):**
+**Question i (1+1 points):**
 Please visualize the maximum likelihood tree and attach the resulting image below.

 **Advanced Requirement:**
 As an additional challenge (+1 point), color the tips of the tree according to the sample locations.
-The file "Delta.txt" provides the mapping between taxon names and samples locations, and use it to color the branches accordingly.
+The file "Delta.txt" provides the mapping between taxon names and sample locations, and uses it to color the branches accordingly.

 **Answer starts:**